Skip to main content

 Semester 1

-The minor runs from September 2025 to January/February 2026.
-You can apply from March 2025.
-Please note that you must choose a research project yourself before the start, in consultation with an HZ researcher.
+The minor runs from September 2026 to January/February 2027.
+You can register from 15 March 2026.
+Please remember that you must choose a research project yourself before the start, in consultation with an HZ research group.

 Semester 2